lradeck/alexa-transcript-downloader/README.md

 02.07.2021  13:47             4.668 main.py
 ```

-If you see "main.py" in the console output.
-You are set the execute the script.
+Open credentials.yml with a text editor (e.g. Notepad).
+Remove the content and enter your accounts details like this:

+test@web.de: Passwort456

+test2@web.de: Passwort234

+Save the file.

-You execute the script by typing in:
+You can then execute the script by typing in:

 ```
-python3 main.py credentials.yml
+python main.py credentials.yml
 ```

-The script the starts executing and Chrome should open several times to login to the accounts.
+The script then starts executing and Chrome should open several times to login to the accounts.
 Each first login to an account must be confirmed by clicking on a link in the confirmation email.
 One option is to login to each account manually before executing the script.
 You can also click on the link in the confirmation email while the script is running.
-It then waits until you clicked the link and then continues.
+It then waits two minutes until you clicked the link and then continues.